 That lasted a couple of weeks before the F/dL error code re-appeared.
-I decided to call a repairman to diagnose the problem for me.
+So, I decided to call a repairman to diagnose the problem for me.

 If it was going to be a somewhat major problem, I would have let him finish the job.
 But since it was a matter of replacing the front door lock mechanism, I decided to order the part and repair it myself.

-Feeling frustrated, I called Sears Home Appliance Repair.
+Feeling frustrated, I called an appliance repair technician.
 They came out and I watched everything he did.
-He did make a mention that I did a great job of replacing the door latch assembly, and that that was not the issue this time.
+He did mention that I had done a great job of replacing the door latch assembly — and that that was not the issue this time.

-This is what he did:
+This is what the repair tech did:

-- He wiggled and jiggled a few of the plug connections in case they were loose.
+- He wiggled and jiggled a few of the plug connections, in case they were loose.

-- He took a couple of readings and things seemed okay.
+- He took a couple of readings — and things seemed okay.

 - He put the lid back on and ran a cycle of wash, rinse, and spin.
 It worked… of course!

 - He suggested that the vibrations from the machine had caused one of the connectors to come loose, but he wasn’t 100% sure that was the true cause of the problem.

 Then he proceeded to pitch an extended maintenance agreement that would cost us around $300.
 He also mentioned that it was possible that the motherboard may be going bad and it runs a mere $800.

 I didn’t like either one of those plans, so I skipped them both.